DevOpsWithMike/kubernetes-cluster-multipass-ansible/README.md

 In this repo virtual machines are set with 3 GB RAM and 2 CPU.
 The official documentation infact suggests:
-2 GiB or more of RAM per machine--any less leaves little room for your apps.
+`2 GiB or more of RAM per machine--any less leaves little room for your apps.
-At least 2 CPUs on the machine that you use as a control-plane node.
+At least 2 CPUs on the machine that you use as a control-plane node.`

 ______________________________________
 ## Troubleshooting

-If something went wrong during the cluster deployment you can get the following error `HTTP Error 500: Internal Server Error` don't be discouraged it may be a momentaneous issue;
+If something went wrong during the cluster deployment you can get the following error:
+`HTTP Error 500: Internal Server Error` don't be discouraged it may be a momentaneous issue;
-Undeploy the cluster running the script
+undeploy the cluster running the script
 ```bash
 ./cluster-destroy
 ```